 Your closing costs will include an upfront FHA mortgage insurance premium (MIP) of 1.75 percent of the loan amount (in the above example, that’s $4,375).
 There are plenty of other fees to consider, too, including charges from your lender and for services like an appraisal and title search.

-The drawbacks, however, include that you’re taking on more debt (likely with higher payments) and you’ll need to pay a range of other costs like MIP, an appraisal fee and for title services.
-Plus, FHA cash-out refinances are only allowed on the home you live in — you couldn’t do this refinance on a rental or second home.
+- Limited to primary residences.
+FHA cash-out refinances are only allowed on the home you live in — you couldn’t do this refinance on a rental or second home.

 FHA cash-out refinance vs. other loan types

 Both an FHA cash-out refinance and a conventional cash-out refinance have the same endpoint: getting more money.

 However, if you have the credit needed for the conventional route, you could opt for that to avoid paying MIP.

 This is a key consideration, says Johnson.
 Conventional mortgages with an 80 percent LTV ratio won’t require private mortgage insurance (different from FHA MIP).

 This doesn’t necessarily make a conventional loan cheaper, though.
 Johnson offers the example of a homeowner in Arizona with a credit score of 660 refinancing a home worth $360,000.
 At the time, a 30-year fixed-rate FHA was actually more affordable — a 6.267 percent APR and a $1,854 monthly payment that includes mortgage insurance — than a 30-year conventional fixed rate, which had a 7.394 percent APR and a $1,940 monthly payment.
 (Both excluded property taxes and homeowners insurance.)

 While rates and costs vary by state and change every day, this illustration is a reminder to consider a variety of options with a big financial move like refinancing.